uselagoon/lagoon-cli/README.md

 This is a CLI for interacting with a [Lagoon](https://github.com/amazeeio/lagoon) instance.
 By default, it is configured to work against [Amazee.io](https://www.amazee.io/) instance.

+If you run the CLI in a directory that has a valid `.lagoon.yml` and `docker-compose.yml` that references your project in lagoon, then you don't need to specify your project name on the command line as the CLI can read these files to determine the project.
+You can still define a project name though if you want to target a different project.

 ## Usage

 ### `config`